Accessibility statement

 - The Reading Schools Map cannot be navigated using keyboard or screen reader technology only

-- There are a few instances where the background colours and text we use do not have sufficient colour contrast
+- There are a few instances where form controls do not have sufficient colour contrast

 - Most older PDF and Microsoft Office documents are not fully accessible to screen reader software